 The educational affairs, social affairs and international affairs sectors all handle advocacy in the student union.
-Many Specialists and board members work in these sectors.
-You can find their contact information here.
+Many specialists and board members work in these sectors.
+You can find the advocacy sectors’ contact information on the Contact page.
 The student union also advocates in cooperation with associations.

-Social affairs (or sopo in short in Finnish) handles matters concerning the preconditions of studying, studying ability and the well-being of students.
-These include health, housing, subsistence and the questions of equality of students.
+Social affairs (or sopo in short in Finnish) handles matters concerning the preconditions of studying, study ability and the well-being of students.
+These include health, housing, income and questions of equality.
 The sector also takes care of urban advocacy in matters that concern students.
-The purpose of the social affairs advocacy and operation is to promote studying conditions supporting all kinds of students through different situations in life.
+The purpose of the social affairs advocacy and operations is to promote studying conditions to support all kinds of students through different situations in life.

 Advocacy issues include: